Jeev1ta/amfoss-tasks/README.md

 # amfoss-tasks
 Hi amFOSS Team,

   I'm Jeevita, a first semester student of Amrita Vishwa Vidyapeetham, Amritapuri.
 I'm excited about the possibility of joining your club.
-I have a keen interest in writing, diving into various genres of novels, and exploring new cuisnes and cultures (one of the reasons why I decided to join a college far from my hometown).
+I have a keen interest in writing, diving into various genres of novels, and exploring new cuisines and cultures (one of the reasons why I decided to join a college far from my hometown).
 I'm enthusiastic about the chance to connect with others who share these interests and contribute to the club.
 I look forward to the opportunity to get involved and learn more about what you do.

 **Here's why you should consider me:**